This article may contain affiliate links, which means I earn a small commission on purchases. Opinions are my own.

 19. Avengers Campus

-Phase one of Avengers Campus is set to open on July 18, 2020 at Disney California Adventure.
+Phase one of Avengers Campus is set to open soon at Disney California Adventure.
 The new land gives Marvel fans the chance to sling webs like Spider-Man and meet superheroes like Iron Man and Ant Man and the Wasp.
 They can also try themed-food at Pym Test Kitchen.
+(The original opening date was listed as July 18, 2020, but due to the temporary park closures, the Disneyland website now reads the land is “coming soon”.)

 20. The Major Snow White Update